The summer capsule wardrobe formula: What to buy, keep and rewear

 Stock up on cotton t-shirts to instantly give your wardrobe a summer refresh.
 White reflects the sun, so in theory, a white t-shirt will keep you cooler on hot days.
 Choose a mix of fitted t-shirts to layer under slip dresses or tuck into skirts or trousers, as well as more relaxed fits for breathability.

-And don’t forget a white shirt, especially one in linen, which can add that all-important versatility to your summer capsule wardrobe.
+And don’t forget a linen shirt, which can add that all-important versatility to your summer capsule wardrobe.

 Dresses and jumpsuits